 \section{Mollification Scheme and Convergence Analysis}

-As we know, a classical approach of studying SDE with irregular drift is to smooth the drift coefficient, solve the regularized equation, and then pass to the limit as the smoothing parameter \(\varepsilon\to 0\).
+A classical approach to SDEs with irregular drift is to smooth the drift coefficient, solve the regularized equation, and then pass to the limit as the smoothing parameter \(\varepsilon\to 0\).
 In our optimal control setting, however, this approach behaves in a subtler way under Assumption~\ref{ass:main}.
 Now we begin by smoothing the data \(b\) and \(f\).

-\paragraph{Mollifier} Fix a non-negative kernel \(\zeta\in C_{c}^{\infty}(\R\times\R^{d})\) supported in the unit ball and normalized by \(\displaystyle \iint_{Q_T}\zeta(t,x)\md x\md t=1\).
-For \(\varepsilon>0\), set
+\paragraph{Mollifier} Fix a non-negative kernel \(\zeta\in C_{c}^{\infty}(\R\times\R^{d})\) supported in the unit ball and normalized by $ \iint_{\mathbb R\times\mathbb R^d}\zeta(t,x)\,\md x\,\md t=1.$ For \(\varepsilon>0\), set